javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 - ...and so on, we'll see more in examples below.

 There are some other invariants, like:
 - `[[GetPrototypeOf]]`, applied to the proxy object must return the same value as `[[GetPrototypeOf]]` applied to the proxy object's target object.
 In other words, reading prototype of a `proxy` must always return the prototype of the target object.

-The `getPrototypeOf` trap may intercept this operation, but it must follow this rule, not do something crazy.
+Traps can intercept these operations, but they must follow these rules.

 Invariants ensure correct and consistent behavior of language features.
 The full invariants list is in [the specification](https://tc39.es/ecma262/#sec-proxy-object-internal-methods-and-internal-slots), you probably won't violate them, if not doing something weird.
 ```